 Physical Characteristics

 The tiger is the largest member of the cat family.
-The size varies according to the species and gender.
-The average height is 3 feet standing and 5-7 feet from head to the back.
-Additionally, the tail averages to about 3 feet.
-Its weight ranges between 175-650 pounds.
+Its size varies by subspecies and gender.
+The average height is 3 feet at the shoulder, and 5-7 feet from head to rump.
+The tail adds another 3 feet.
+Weight ranges between 175 and 650 pounds depending on the subspecies.

 In the Food Chain

-Socially, the tiger stands at the top of the food pyramid.
-It is the unofficial king of the jungle and its only enemy is human beings.
-It is the hunter of the jungle, eating anything from a deer to a seal.
-Its hunting skills are one of the best and nobody defeats it on that, with the exception to our very own villains, the poachers.
-Poachers have, and continue hunt and kill the tiger for its fur, teeth, and many other such absurd reasons.
-Just one kill makes a poacher richer by many folds, so it’s difficult to convince people not to kill this animal.
-What is needed are stricter rules and dedicated activists and forest rangers, who make sure that this precious creature is not harmed in any way.
+The tiger stands at the very top of the food pyramid.
+It is the unofficial king of the jungle, and its only true enemy is human beings.
+It hunts everything from a deer to a seal.
+Its hunting skills are among the best in the animal kingdom, the only ones who defeat it are poachers.
+Poachers hunt and kill tigers for their fur, teeth, and other parts.
+Just one kill makes a poacher richer by many folds, so it is difficult to convince people not to kill this animal.
+What is needed are stricter rules and dedicated activists and forest rangers who make sure this precious creature is not harmed.

 World Population

-According to statistics, the world population of the tiger in the early 1900s was around 100,000 and it depleted to 40,000 by 1950s.
-A major fall in its population came in the 1970s, when its numbers drastically depleted to 4000 owing to wide scale poaching for its fur, Chinese medications, and some rare delicacies (human being=shameless).
-Even today, people in countries like Korea, Taiwan, China, and India earn their living by killing this magnificent beast.
-The first thing that needs to be done is stopping the trade of animal fur and body parts.
-When there will be no demand, there won’t be any killing (hopefully).
-Current day statistics suggest that there are around 5000-7000 tigers left in the world, of which 1411 are in the Indian subcontinent.
+According to statistics, the world population of the tiger in the early 1900s was around 100,000.
+It fell to about 40,000 by the 1950s.
+A major crash came in the 1970s, when numbers dropped to just 4000 owing to wide-scale poaching for fur, use in Chinese medications, and some rare delicacies.
+Even today, people in countries like Korea, Taiwan, China, and India still earn money by killing this magnificent animal.
+The first step must be stopping the trade in animal fur and body parts, when there is no demand, there will be no killing.
+Current statistics suggest that there are around 5000-7000 tigers left in the world, of which 1411 are in the Indian subcontinent.

 Enemies

-- Poaching: Killing of tigers for their parts is being done since ages.
-Some communities use up each and every part of a tiger once it is murdered.
-And not to mention, they earn a lot.
+- Poaching: Killing tigers for their parts has been happening for ages.
+Some communities use every single part of a tiger once it is killed, and they earn a great deal of money from it.

-- Hunting: Hunting tigers used to be a favorite pastime for royals.
-Killing a tiger and keeping the head as a trophy is an age-old tradition.
-This tradition is still being followed in some places.
+- Hunting: Hunting tigers used to be a favorite pastime for royalty.
+Killing a tiger and keeping the head as a trophy is an age-old tradition, and it is still followed in some places.

 Save the Tiger from Extinction

 Organizations across the globe are working hard to protect this animal.
-However, given the size of the habitat, it is practically impossible to protect each and every animal.
+However, given the size of the habitat, it is practically impossible to protect every single animal.
 Though people are trying, it is still not enough.
-There are organizations which are working tirelessly so that each animal is safe and lives its complete natural life.
+There are organizations working tirelessly so that each tiger is safe and lives a full natural life.

-Governments have banned poaching and have made wildlife sanctuaries where this animal is allowed to live freely and is protected thoroughly from human beings, but somewhere, the efforts are failing because of human negligence and at some places, because of human greed.
-Corruption has led to cases where the protectors themselves allowed these animals to be killed for a handsome amount of money.
+Governments have banned poaching and created wildlife sanctuaries where tigers can live freely, protected from human beings.
+But somewhere, the efforts are failing, because of human negligence, and in some places, because of human greed.
+Corruption has led to cases where the very protectors allowed animals to be killed for money.

-So, this proves that nothing can win the human mind.
-A tiger will be safe only when human beings will understand why it is important and necessary to save it.
-Making sanctuaries and encircling them with barbs is not enough when one human mind can fail all this in a single night.
+So this proves that nothing can defeat the human mind.
+A tiger will be safe only when human beings understand why it is important and necessary to save it.
+Building sanctuaries and surrounding them with fences is not enough when one corrupt person can undo all of that in a single night.

-It is high time that all the tigers are collected and clubbed together in a high-security facility, away from human beings.
-There is no need to keep any in zoos and sanctuaries.
-They all will be better off away from human sight.
-It’s high time that some extreme steps are taken and this animal is protected and bred to increase its numbers.
+It is high time that all tigers are brought together into high-security protected areas, away from human encroachment.
+There is no real need to keep them in ordinary zoos and sanctuaries.
+They would all be better off away from human contact.
+Some extreme steps are needed so that this animal is protected and bred to increase its numbers.

 People need to come together and fight for this species.
-Normally, we are concerned but we shrug it off saying wildlife activists will take care of that.
-What we don’t understand is that this animal now needs the help of each and every human being.
+Normally, we are concerned but we shrug it off, saying wildlife activists will take care of that.
+What we don't understand is that this animal now needs the help of every single human being.
 A few hundred people cannot save this species anymore.

-We as the co-earthlings of this animal need to start a revolution so that this king of the jungle roams around freely and once again has no predators.
-It’s time that we start doing something about this.
-People, write about it, donate to the organizations working for this animal, make groups and promote a campaign in its support, and most importantly, volunteer to save the tiger from extinction, the organizations need dedicated hands.
+We, as co-earthlings of this animal, need to start a revolution so that this king of the jungle can roam freely once again and have no predators.
+It is time we start doing something.
+Write about it, donate to the organizations working for tigers, form groups and promote campaigns in support, and most importantly, volunteer to save the tiger from extinction, the organizations need dedicated hands.